Update

 Safety and Security

 Terrorism: Terrorist groups and those inspired by such organizations are intent on attacking U.S. citizens abroad.
-Terrorists are increasingly using less sophisticated methods of attack –including knives, firearms, and vehicles – to more effectively target crowds.
+Terrorists are using simpler methods to attack.
+These include knives, firearms, and vehicles.
+They use them to target crowds more effectively.
 Frequently, their aim is focused on unprotected or vulnerable targets, such as:

 • High-profile public events (sporting contests, political rallies, demonstrations, holiday events, celebratory gatherings, etc.).